 Knowledge management, harvesting, and sharing are critical elements in the functioning of such teams; openness and transparency are added key attributes of such teams.

 Recommended Reading — 5 Proven Qualities of an Efficient Leader That You Need to Know

 To ensure that tasks undertaken by different members are aligned to the goal, the team arrives at a common vision.
 Members of the team are aware of it while performing their activities.

 Team members are disciplined and understand that greater empowerment also means greater responsibility.
 They become self-disciplined and receptive to self-improvement.
-Once they become leaders of their own self, they become ready to lead the others as well.
+Once they become leaders of their own selves, they become ready to lead others as well.

 Look for leaders who:

 - Can catch your vision as a leader.